snarfed/portablecontacts-unofficial/README.md

 Future work
 ---

-Twitter needs to be ported to their v1.1 API.

 The REST APIs are currently much more usable than the library.
 We need to make the library easier to use.
 Most of the hard work is already done; here's what remains.

   * Allow passing OAuth tokens as keyword args.